OrianaVenture/VentureValheim/LocationReset/README.md

 "Ground locations" are every other type of location in the game.
 This mod supports resetting all kinds of ground locations including abandoned buildings, shipwrecks, infested trees, tar pits, etc. If you do not want to reset ground locations set ResetGroundLocations to False.
 This will not apply for meadows farms/villages or fuling camps as those locations are considered dungeons and are in a separate category.

 If you are using another mod that adds custom locations or dungeons you may see this mod behave unexpectedly.
 If you would like support added for another mod please reach out to me in my discord (link below).

+### Leviathans

+Leviathans will respawn in their original locations when resetting is enabled given there are none found in the zone.
+When causing a Leviathan to dive after mining the "leave" time will be recorded as the "visited" day, and the Leviathan will not delete itself as it does in vanilla.
+Upon reloading a zone the Leviathan will appear again on the surface unchanged from when last visited.
+Once a reset time has been reached the leviathan will delete itself upon the next time it is loaded.
+Currently you must reload the zone after a Leviathan is deleted to get them to respawn.

+This feature may impact performance more so than resetting Dungeons and Locations.
+If you have performance issues with this mod consider disabling Leviathan resetting when you do not need it on.

 ### Limitations